etk7pq/budget-analyzer/README.md

 ## 6) What's Next

+**Planned Improvements:**
-**Planned Improvements:** Future work includes database integration to replace in-memory storage with PostgreSQL or MongoDB for persistence, user authentication using API keys or JWT-based authentication for multi-user support, historical analysis to track expenses over time and provide trend analysis, category-specific inflation using different inflation rates per expense category, budget alerts to notify users when expenses exceed thresholds, and export functionality to generate CSV/PDF reports of financial summaries.
+Future work includes database integration to replace in-memory storage with PostgreSQL or MongoDB for persistence, user authentication using API keys or JWT-based authentication for multi-user support, historical analysis to track expenses over time and provide trend analysis, category-specific inflation using different inflation rates per expense category, budget alerts to notify users when expenses exceed thresholds, and export functionality to generate CSV/PDF reports of financial summaries.

+**Refactors:**
-**Refactors:** Planned refactoring includes extracting business logic into separate modules (e.g., `calculations.py`, `forecasting.py`), adding a configuration management class for better env var handling, implementing proper error handling with custom exception classes, and adding request validation using a library like `marshmallow` or `pydantic`.
+Planned refactoring includes extracting business logic into separate modules (e.g., `calculations.py`, `forecasting.py`), adding a configuration management class for better env var handling, implementing proper error handling with custom exception classes, and adding request validation using a library like `marshmallow` or `pydantic`.

+**Stretch Features:**
-**Stretch Features:** Potential stretch features include a machine learning model for expense prediction based on historical patterns, integration with banking APIs for automatic expense import, a web dashboard (React/Vue frontend) for visual budget analysis, and a mobile app (React Native) for on-the-go expense tracking.
+Potential stretch features include a machine learning model for expense prediction based on historical patterns, integration with banking APIs for automatic expense import, a web dashboard (React/Vue frontend) for visual budget analysis, and a mobile app (React Native) for on-the-go expense tracking.

 ## 7) Links

 **GitHub Repo:** https://github.com/etk7pq/budget-analyzer

-**Public Cloud App (optional):** [INSERT-CLOUD-URL]

 ---